What Are Security Audits? – Types, Process & Checklist

 Internal Audits

-Internal security auditing is conducted by an organization’s internal audit team, which is composed of employees of the organization.
+Internal security auditing is conducted by an organization’s internal audit team, composed of employees.

 External Audits

 External audits are typically conducted less frequently than internal audits, such as once a year.
-External auditors rely on the information provided by the organization’s internal audit team to perform their evaluation, but they may also conduct their own investigations and research to ensure that the organization is compliant with industry standards.
+External auditors rely on the information provided by the organization’s internal audit team to perform their evaluation.

 Planning and Scoping